Skip to main content

 Overview

-Drafts (for Professional and Elite.
-Subscription plans are dependent organizational requirements) provide the opportunity to present financial instrument changes as part of the client-planner conversation.
-Placing the Asset-Map in Drafts mode puts the map into a Drafts sandbox where financial instrument additions, deletions and changes can be made without affecting the current Asset-Map until the individual changes are committed.
-Individual financial changes are not finalized to the Asset-Map until the planner commits the changes.
-Drafts do not affect Target-Maps unless changes are committed.
+Drafts (available for Professional and Elite subscription plans, depending on organizational needs) allow for the presentation of changes to financial instruments, members, entities, and legal instruments during client-planner discussions.
+When the Asset-Map is set to Drafts mode, it enters a Drafts sandbox where modifications—such as additions, deletions, and changes to financial instruments, members, entities, and legal instruments—can be made without impacting the current Asset-Map until those changes are finalized.
+Individual changes are not incorporated into the Asset-Map until the planner confirms them.
+Drafts do not influence Target-Maps unless the changes are committed.

 Some potential uses for Drafts include (but are not limited to):